swiftlang/swift/docs/ErrorHandling.md

 potentially inconsistent.
 2) we need to know when an error is raised.

 In principle, we could import POSIX functions into Swift as throwing functions, filling in the error from `errno`.
-It\'s nearly impossible to imagine doing this with an automatic import rule, however; much more likely, we\'d need to wrap them all in an overlay.
+It's nearly impossible to imagine doing this with an automatic import rule, however; much more likely, we'd need to wrap them all in an overlay.

 In both cases, it is possible to pull these into the Swift error handling model, but because this is likely to require massive SDK